Posted on 31 Aug 2009 17:15

 by EricT 21 Feb 2012 18:54

-Popular strength coaches, and bodybuilding coaches who talk about strength training as well, are always inventing little aphorisms and catch phrases designed to get across some central philosophy or concept inherent to their way of viewing training for strength.
+Popular strength coaches as well as bodybuilding coaches who talk about strength training are always inventing little aphorisms and catch phrases designed to get across some central philosophy or concept inherent to their way of viewing training for strength.
 Problem is with catch slogans and aphorisms, is that they are designed to sell a concept rather than to teach a concept.
 An aphorism is only as good as the qualifications you give it when you explain its underlying rationale.
 With most of these statements, it is the style that sells them, more than the content.
 One of our members called this type of thing a fallacy by slogan and this is an apt way to put it.
 A good aphorism is catchy like an infectious rash: Everybody spreads it around and it does more harm than good.

 by EricT 21 May 2011 21:32